tinko26/ao/docs/api/src/ao_sys/ao_queue4obj.h.md

 void ao_qpop_obj_end  (ao_qpop_obj_t * x);
 ```

-Begins or ends, respectively, the popping of an object from a queue.
+Begins or ends, respectively, a popping of an object from a queue.